-\$2.7 billion in grant and federal loan financial aid were received by Minnesota undergraduates in 2014.

-Nearly \$1.5 billion in total grant aid was awarded to 61 percent or 200,000 undergraduates.
-Total grant aid comprised 56 percent of the total aid dollars.
-Federal Pell Grants were awarded to 36 percent of undergraduates.
-There were 325,818 Minnesota undergraduates in 2014.
+\$3.06 billion in grant and federal loan financial aid were received by Minnesota undergraduates in 2015.
+Over \$1.5 billion in total grant aid was awarded to undergraduates.
+Total grant aid comprised 49 percent of the total aid dollars.
+Federal Pell Grants were awarded to 122,841 undergraduates attending Minnesota institutions in 2015.